bitcoinfreeway/lightning-rfc-protocol-test/02-peer-protocol.md

 ### The `funding_signed2` Message

-This message contains witness data for for the inputs that were originally exchanged in `funding_add_input`.
+This message contains witness data for the inputs that were originally exchanged in `funding_add_input`.

 1. type: 64 (`funding_signed2`)